-Required Supplementary Stewardship Information Non Federal Physical Property

-For the Fiscal Years Ended 2010, 2009, 2008, 2007, and 2006
+Required Supplementary Stewardship Information Non-Federal Physical Property For the Fiscal Years 2011, 2010, 2009, 2008, and 2007

-The Violent Offender Incarceration and Truth-In-Sentencing (VOI/TIS) and the Correctional Grants for Tribal Lands programs, which are administered by OJP's Bureau of Justice Assistance, provide grants to any state of the 50 United States; the District of Columbia; Tribes; Puerto Rico; Virgin Islands; American Samoa; Guam; and the Northern Mariana Islands, for the purposes of building or expanding correctional facilities and jails to increase secure confinement space for violent offenders.
+The Violent Offender Incarceration and Truth-In-Sentencing (VOI/TIS) Incentive and Correctional Systems and Correctional Alternatives for Tribal Lands (CSCATL) grant programs, which are administered by the Office of Justice Programs' Bureau of Justice Assistance, provide grants to any of the 50 United States, the District of Columbia, Tribes, Puerto Rico, Virgin Islands, American Samoa, Guam, and the Northern Mariana Islands, for the purposes of building or expanding correctional facilities and jails to increase secure confinement space for violent offenders.
+The CSCATL grant program has been expanded in scope to include multi-purpose justice centers as the result of the recently enacted Tribal Law and Order Act of 2010 (Public Law 111-211).
 The facilities built or expanded with these funds constitute non-federal physical property.

-VOI/TIS and Correctional Grants for Tribal Lands funds are available for the following purposes:
+VOI/TIS and CSCATL funds are available for the following purposes:

 - Build or expand correctional facilities to increase the bed capacity for the confinement of persons convicted of a Part 1 violent crime or adjudicated delinquent for an act that, if committed by an adult, would be a Part 1 violent crime.
-NOTE: Part 1 violent crime includes murder and nonnegligent manslaughter, forcible rape, robbery, and aggravated assault as reported to the Federal Bureau of Investigation for purposes of the Uniform Crime Reports. - Build or expand temporary or permanent correctional facilities, including facilities on military bases, prison barges, and boot camps, for the confinement of convicted nonviolent offenders and criminal aliens, for the purpose of freeing suitable existing prison space for the confinement of persons convicted of a Part 1 violent crime. - Build or expand jails. - Additionally, since FY 1999, up to 10.0 percent of a state's VOI/TIS award may be applied to the costs of offender drug testing or intervention programs during periods of incarceration and postincarceration criminal justice supervision and/or pay the costs of providing the required reports on prison drug use.
+NOTE: Part 1 violent crime includes murder and non-negligent manslaughter, forcible rape, robbery, and aggravated assault as reported to the Federal Bureau of Investigation for purposes of the Uniform Crime Reports. - Build or expand temporary or permanent correctional facilities, including facilities on military bases, prison barges, and boot camps, for the confinement of convicted nonviolent offenders and criminal aliens, for the purpose of freeing suitable existing prison space for the confinement of persons convicted of a Part 1 violent crime. - Build or expand jails. - Additionally, since fiscal year (FY) 1999, up to 10.0 percent of a state's VOI/TIS award may be applied to the costs of offender drug testing or intervention programs during periods of incarceration and post-incarceration criminal justice supervision and/or pay the costs of providing the required reports on prison drug use.

-VOI/TIS and Correctional Grants for Tribal Lands funds expended from FY 2006 through FY 2010, are as follows:
+VOI/TIS and CSCATL funds expended from FYs 2007 through September 30, 2011, are as follows:

-Dollars in Thousands 2010 2009 2008 2007 2006 D CN C1 IDI .
-ID Receipients of Non-federal Physical Property: Cooperative Agreement Program Administered by US Marshals Service \$ - \$ - \$ 1,140 \$ 2,839 \$ 2,521 Grants to Indian Tribes 24,768 14,320 5,094 11,334 4,007 Grants to States 11,389 41,561 59,011 188,171 222,650 Total Non-Federal Physical Property \$ 36,157 \$ 55,881 \$ 65,245 \$ 202,344 \$ 229,178
+Dollars in Thousands 2011 2010 2009 2008 2007 Recipients of Non-Federal Physical Property: Cooperative Agreement Program Administered by US Marshals Service \$ - \$ - \$ - \$ 1,140 \$ 2,839 Grants to Indian Tribes 52,339 24,768 14,320 5,094 11,334 Grants to States (1,139) 11,389 41,561 59,011 188,171 Total Non-Federal Physical Property \$ 51,200 \$ 36,157 \$ 55,881 \$ 65,245 \$ 202,344 ·